charlie-s/cousinpaulstattoo-website/faq.md

   Given the CDC recommendations regarding COVID-19, we are not currently allowing anyone other than those with appointments into the shop.
 Masks are required.
 Certain special circumstances can be accommodated, but please notify your artist in advance.

-  **Does Cousin Paul’s offer piercings?**

-  We do!
-Please contact Allen Wilson at piercingsbyallen@gmail.com for an appointment time or with any questions you may have.

   **Is there an accessible entrance?**